llvm/llvm-project/llvm/docs/LangRef.rst

 For the purpose of this section, ``bitcast`` as well as the following operations are not "floating-point math operations": ``fneg``, ``llvm.fabs``, and ``llvm.copysign``.
-They act directly on the underlying bit representation and never change anything except for the sign bit.
+These operations act directly on the underlying bit representation and never change anything except possibly for the sign bit.

-When a floating-point math operation produces a NaN value, the result has a non-deterministic sign.
-The quiet bit and payload are non-deterministically chosen from the following set of options:
+For floating-point math operations, unless specified otherwise, the following rules apply when a NaN value is returned: the result has a non-deterministic sign; the quiet bit and payload are non-deterministically chosen from the following set of options:

 - The quiet bit is set and the payload is all-zero. ("Preferred NaN" case)
 - The quiet bit is set and the payload is copied from any input operand that is